Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 That fight has become especially bare-knuckled and personal.
 (Bezos owns The Washington Post.)

 For the past couple of years, SpaceX has been launching a constellation of satellites that could reach well into the thousands, intended to beam Internet signals to Earth.
-Amazon has a similar plan with a program it calls Kuiper, which has yet to launch a single satellite.
+Amazon has a similar plan with a program it calls Kuiper, which has yet to launch a satellite.

 On Aug.
 25, Amazon challenged a SpaceX application to the FCC to modify its plan, saying the modification would violate the FCC’s rules.
 Six days later, SpaceX responded.
 It didn’t mince words.